The case for using open source tools for test automation

 Adrian Theodorescu

-Passionate software engineer, proud parent of two, author of the OpenTest functional testing tool for web, mobile and APIs.
+Passionate technologist, proud parent of two, author of the OpenTest functional testing tool for web, mobile and APIs.